 We hold certain debt and preferred equity instruments in our Investment Portfolio that contain PIK interest and cumulative dividend provisions.
 The PIK interest, computed at the contractual rate specified in each debt agreement, is periodically added to the principal balance of the debt and is recorded as interest income.
 Thus, the actual collection of this interest may be deferred until the time of debt principal repayment.
 Cumulative dividends are recorded as dividend income, and any dividends in arrears are added to the balance of the preferred equity investment.
 The actual collection of these dividends in arrears may be deferred until such time as the preferred equity is redeemed or sold.
 To maintain RIC tax treatment (as discussed below), these non-cash sources of income may need to be paid out to stockholders in the form of distributions, even though we may not have collected the PIK interest and cumulative dividends in cash.
 We stop accruing PIK interest and cumulative dividends and write off any accrued and uncollected interest and dividends in arrears when we determine that such PIK interest and dividends in arrears are no longer collectible.
-For the three months ended September 30, 2016 and 2015, (i) approximately 4.0% and 2.2%, respectively, of our total investment income was attributable to cumulative dividend currently in cash and (ii) approximately 1.8% and 1.2%, respectively, of our total investment income was attributable to cumulative dividend income not paid currently in cash.
-For the nine months ended September 30, 2016 and 2015, (i) approximately 3.7% and 2.1%, respectively, of our total investment income was attributable to cumulative dividend income not paid currently in cash.
-For the nine months ended September 30, 2016 and 2015, (i) approximately 3.7% and 2.1%, respectively, of our total investment income was attributable to PIK interest and (ii) approximately 1.1% and 1.0%, respectively, of our total investment income was attributable to remulative dividend income not paid currently in
+For the three months ended September 30, 2016 and 2015, (i) approximately 4.0% and 2.2%, respectively, of our total investment income was attributable to cumulative dividend income not paid currently in cash.
+For the nine months ended September 30, 2016 and 2015, (i) approximately 3.7% and 2.1%, respectively, of our total investment income was attributable to PIK interest income not paid currently in cash and (ii) approximately 1.1% and 1.0%, respectively, of our total investment income was attributable to cumulative dividend income not paid currently in cash.